ibm-watson-data-lab/simple-search-service/API Reference.md

 Call this endpoint passing in key/value pairs that match the fields in the existing data - you must also include the `_id` parameter in the key/value pairs.
 There are _NO_ required fields, and all field types will be enforced.
 The request will fail if any fields are passed in that do not already exist in the dataset.

 > *Note:* Any fields which are not provided at the time of an update will be removed.
-Even if a value is not changing, it must always be provided.
+Even if a field is not changing, it must always be provided to preserve its value.

 The response is similar to that of adding a row, although note that the revision number of the document has increased.